“But your colleague told me a completely different story!”

 Customers love mobile

-In 46% of cases, customers who had a poor mobile UX say they would not purchase from that brand again.
+In 46% of cases, customers who had poor mobile UX said they would not purchase from that brand again.
 The market responds to this trend with mobile-first development and Progressive Web Apps trying to meet the growing demand for mobile UX.
 For customer support, this means using mobile-friendly customer support and communication tools.

 Customers prefer self-service

 In the context of customer service, this trend points to the necessity to maintain a user-friendly knowledge base and implement a chatbot as one of your customer communication channels.
 To provide exceptional customer service, you should consider integrating an in-app chat API for Android or iOS, allowing customers to engage in real-time conversations with your business directly from their mobile devices.

 47% of customers use social media to share their complaints about a product or service.
 Yes, they will rather complain via their social media accounts than on your website.
 This is a great challenge, as all your customers’ friends and followers will immediately know about their bad experience with you.